aea67/CIM540midterm/README.md

 # CIM540midterm
 * midterm folder for cim540 containing project "Air Guitar"

-#Air Guitar
+# Air Guitar

-Is a digital game with an interface that looks like a guitar.
+Is a game with an interface that looks like a guitar.
 It aims to imitate learning notes on a guitar by playing them in the sequence that the user must then follow to get it right.

-##Code Plan
+## Code Plan

-###Inputs
+### Inputs

 I will have a start button that the user must click on to start the game.

-###Outputs
+### Outputs

 Once the button is pressed, the output is the strings playing, which look like different line sections of the guitar lighting up

-###Pseudocode
+### Pseudocode

 Play button
 when tune1 = 1 and counter = 0, clicking PLAY starts game and counter++